Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Can children drink hibiscus tea? β€Ί

-Hibiscus sabdariffa at a dose of 2 grams three times daily for up to 4 weeks has been considered possibly safe in adolescents aged 12–18 in reference databases.
-For children under 12, there is insufficient reliable evidence to confirm safety for internal consumption.
-Always consult a paediatrician before giving hibiscus tea to any child under 12.
-For younger children with eczema, topical use (diluted compress) is considered safer than internal consumption β€” dilute with equal water, patch test first, and monitor closely for any reaction.
+Always talk to a pediatrician before giving hibiscus tea to any child under 12.
+For younger children with eczema, topical use (diluted compress) is safer than drinking it.
+Always dilute with equal water, patch test first, and watch closely for any reaction.

 ✍️ Written by